 We use an additive grading system.
 That means each item starts at a score of 0, and you gain points by demonstrating your understanding.
 Each assessment (exam question, HW question, HW quiz question, WH question, ...) is aligned with the learning objectives listed at the beginning of each section of the textbook.
 Grades are indications of how well those learning objectives were demonstrated across the assessments.
+To receive credit, you must show enough work to demonstrate your understanding of those learning objectives.

-We use a percentage-based scale to determine your overall course grades, weighted as follows.
+Your overall course grade will be based on a percentage-based scale, weighted as follows.